samlexrod/airbnb_ml/README.md

 ["Dive in the CRISP-DM to Understand and Predict Seattle Listing Prices"](https://medium.com/@samlexrod/crisp-dm-regression-analysis-in-python-ade4b74bdc85?source=friends_link&sk=3629b7e62926e5483b09311380fb1653)

 ## Context
-This datasets describes the listing activity of homestays in Boston, MA and Seattle, WA.
+This datasets describes the listing activity of homestays in Seattle, WA.

 ## Files and Folder Descriptions